DPR-droid/2021_11_pands-project/README.md

 ![ The observed means and their differences are shown in Table 11.
 The sums of squares and products of deviations  from the specific means are shown in Table 111.]( https://github.com/DPR-droid/pands-project/blob/main/README%20image%20files/Table%202.PNG)

 ## Why Python for this project
-Python is a 4th generation languages, also known as very high level languages.
-Python's large standard library, commonly cited as one of its greatest strengths, provides tools suited to many tasks.
+Python is a 4th generation language, also known as a very high-level languages.
+Python's large standard library commonly cited as one of its greatest strengths provides tools suited to many tasks.

 After downloading the iris data set and using just one module and two lines of code the data can be imported, read, and produce a summary of the data.